-Making life a little more complicated, most prices you see online will be a ‘from’ price.
-In other words, the lowest possible price your rental could be theoretically.
+Making life a little more complicated, most online prices will be a ‘from’ price.
+In other words, the lowest possible price for your rental could be theoretically.
 You’ll only find the actual cost (generally somewhere close to the ‘from’ price) when going through the booking process to the end.

 These days, agencies will be happy to fill up the vehicle themselves on its return, but it will generally cost you more than visiting a gas station for yourself.
 On that point, don’t be surprised by the cost of either gas or diesel in Iceland; it’s significantly more than in the US.

 Gas or diesel?